ziutek/mymysql/README.md

 assign pointer to retieved variable or nil if NULL should be stored in database.

-With *Start* and *Query* methods data are rbinded on every method call.
+With *Start* and *Query* methods data are rebinded on every method call.
 It isn't efficient if statement is executer more than once.
 You can bind parameters and use *Execute* method to avoid these unnecessary rebinds.
 The simplest way to bind parameters is: